-Lake Khövsgöl is a high mountain lake at an elevation of 1.645m (5,396ft) above the sea level, located in the northwest of Mongolia.
+Lake Khövsgöl is a high mountain lake at an elevation of 1.645m (5,396ft) above the sea level, located in the Khövsgöl Province of northwest of Mongolia.

-The lake, also known as Lake Hubsugul, Khövsgöl Nuur and Khövsgöl dalai, is located near the border to Russia, at the foot of the permanently snow-capped Sayan mountains.
+Part of the Khovsgol Nuur (Khuvsgul lake) National, the lake, also known as Lake Hubsugul, Khövsgöl Nuur and Khövsgöl dalai, is located near Russian border, at the foot of the permanently snow-capped Sayan mountains.
 From October the surface of the lakes starts to freeze, creating then 1.3-1.6 m ice thickness, and offering passengers a shortcut and respite from an otherwise uncomfortable journey across unpaved mountain tracks.
-The lake freezes so thick in winter that locals drive tanker trucks across it to get to Russia; it spends more time as a roadway than a waterway.
+The lake freezes in winter with 120cm of ice allowing huge trucks carrying fuel to cross from Siberia.
+This practice was officially prohibited in the 1980s (but still continues regardless) when it was realized that leaking oil from the trucks was polluting the lake.
+Around 40 trucks have fallen through the ice over the years.
+It spends more time as a roadway than a waterway.
+The best time to visit the area is spring, when it rains less but it will still be very cold (there will be plenty of snow on the ground).
+The summer is a little more crowded but it can still be cold, and it often rains.
+Winter is amazingly cold.

 Pic: Mongolian Bike